-2. Press 'f10' to enter Computer Setup. - To select a menu or a menu item, use the 'tab' key and the keyboard arrow keys and then press 'enter', or use a pointing device to click the item. - To scroll up and down, click the up arrow or the down arrow in the upper-right corner of the screen, or use the up arrow key or the down arrow key on the keyboard. - To close open dialog boxes and return to the main Computer Setup screen, press 'esc', and then follow the on-screen instructions.
+- To scroll up and down, select the up arrow or the down arrow in the upper-right corner of the screen, or use the up arrow key or the down arrow key on the keyboard. - To close open dialog boxes and return to the main Computer Setup screen, press esc, and then follow the on-screen instructions.